manav-mittal-cmd/Galaxy-Image-Classification/README.md

 The model has an ~86% training accuracy.

 A front end for the project is available by running the command ```streamlit run frontEnd.py```.

+Sample pictures are included for uploading to the front end.